min2ha/ukwa-site/content/target/62069/index.en.md

   "subject": null
 }

-# Daily Mail: Could YOU give up social media?
-Survey finds 59% of people think it would be easy to quit (despite most admitting they check Facebook every day)

 News article about recent Pew Reserach Center study into social media use and social media app addicition linked to smart phone use